-The preparation of this fiscal strategy paper continues to be a collaborative effort from an array of expertise of professionals and key stakeholders in the County.
+Strategy Paper for the County.
+This Strategy Paper sets out broad strategic priorities and array of expertise of professionals and key stakeholders in the County.
 We are grateful for their inputs.
-We are also grateful for those who provided inputs during the various public participation for conducted in the County, in addition to comments from the Commission for Revenue Allocation and other stakeholders.
+We are also grateful for those who provided inputs during the various public participation for aconducted in the County, in addition to comments from the Commission for Revenue Allocation and other stakeholders.